a-penton/Particigator-Web/README.md

 Meanwhile, our mobile application for students (featured in a different repository: https://github.com/a-penton/ParticiGator) is equipped with a functional login page, and an activity component where students will be able to solve a participation question and submit their answer along with a code given to them in class to help track their attendance.

+# Running the Particigator-Web application

-To run the Particigator-Web for instructors:
+To run Particigator-Web for instructors:
 * Pull the repository from https://github.com/a-penton/Particigator-Web.git

 In one Bash terminal, run the frontend: